Vigor High School

+Naming

+The school is named after Charles Frederick Vigor (1874–1941), who was an Assistant Superintendent of Mobile County, Alabama Public Schools for more than 30 years, serving from 1910 to November 3, 1941, and was mainly in charge of rural schools in the system.
+He was a lifetime resident of Mobile, having graduated from Barton Academy, and was the first president of the Mobile Education Association.

 Dress code

 The Mobile County Public School System requires all schools to have a school uniform policy.
 Shirts allowed include tennis shirts or oxford shirts in hunter green for freshman, sophomores, and juniors; and grey for seniors.
 Pants must be khaki, and the material must be cotton twill.
 Students are allowed to wear tennis shoes of any color.
 Open-toed shoes are not allowed.